History of Massachusetts: Massachusetts Bay Colony: 1628–1686

 King Philip's War (1675–76) was the bloodiest Indian war of the colonial period.
 In little over a year, Indians attacked nearly half of the region's towns, and they burned to the ground the major settlements at Providence and Springfield.
 New England's economy was all but ruined, and much of its population was killed.
 Proportionately, it was one of the bloodiest and costliest wars in the history of North America.

 In 1645, the General Court ordered rural towns to increase sheep production.
 Sheep provided meat and especially wool for the local cloth industry, avoiding the expense of imports of British cloth.
 In 1652, the General Court authorized Boston silversmith John Hull to produce local coinage in shilling, sixpence and threepence denominations to address a coin shortage in the colony.
 To that point, the colony's economy had been entirely dependent on barter and foreign currency, including English, Spanish, Dutch, Portuguese and counterfeit coins.

-Charles II was restored to the throne in 1660 and began to scrutinize the governmental oversight in the colonies, and Parliament passed the Navigation Acts to regulate trade for England's benefit.
+Charles II was restored to the throne in 1660 and began to scrutinize the governmental oversight in the colonies.
+He sent over the Carr-Cartwright Commission and Parliament passed the Navigation Acts to regulate trade for England's benefit.
 Massachusetts and Rhode Island had thriving merchant fleets, and they often ran afoul of the trade regulations.
-The English government also considered the Boston mint to be treasonous.
+Partially in an attempt to weaken Massachusetts, King Charles II partitioned off the northern counties to form the Province of New Hampshire in 1679.The English government also considered the Boston mint to be treasonous.
 However, the colony ignored the English demands to cease mint operations until at least 1682.
 King Charles formally vacated the Massachusetts charter in 1684.